zenpoet88/uva-cs-auth-workflow-openstack/README.md

 * Run `deploy-nodes.py` and `post-deploy.py` to get a `post-deploy-output.json`.
 Run `clean-nodes.py` to remove all nodes.

 * Clone `git@github.com:CASTLEGym/castle-vm.git`.
-Follow the readme to install preqreqs and provision VMs.
+Follow the README to install preqreqs and provision VMs.

 * Check out the `develop` branch, follow the README to deploy a stack.

 * Log into the "workflow" VM, and clone this repository.

-* Copy the post-deploy-output.json to the workflow VM.
+* Copy the post-deploy-output.json from the first step to the workflow VM.
 Modify it such that the addresses array matches the CAGE2 addresses assigned in the heat template.
+(TODO: automate this leveraging the heat templates from the castle-vm repo.)

 * Run post-deploy.py with the modified post-deploy-output.json to configure the Vandy HEAT-template deployed nodes.